Eric-Guo/octopress/source/_posts/2013/2013-05-18-notes-to-upgrade-ruby-2-dot-0-0-p195-in-windws-7.markdown

 :verbose: true
 gem: --no-ri --no-rdoc --platform=ruby
 ```

+3. You may want to comment out the "DL is deprecated, please use Fiddle" warning at `C:\Ruby200\lib\ruby\2.0.0\dl.rb` since it's annoy and you are not the irb/pry or some other gems code owner...

 [Ruby 2.0 performance](http://jp.rubyist.net/magazine/?Ruby200SpecialEn) is somewhat improved and it's worth to using it right now.